tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 #### Comments
-The number of sessions go down significantly; hence, the source could be sensitive with bidding price.
+The number of sessions went down significantly; hence, the source could be sensitive to the bidding price.

 ## Question 3

-Continue with the gsearch-nonbrand, pull conversion rates from session to order, by device type.
+Continue with the gsearch-nonbrand, pull conversion rates from session to order by device type.

 _Received date: May 11, 2012_